 Simon is a student at a college in San Francisco.
 He is content to be on the rowing team and remain as just a casual observer to the on-campus unrest, demonstrations and protests.
 However, curiosity gets the best of him and he begins exploring the inner sanctum of the students who have invaded the dean's office.
 He soon meets Linda and becomes a loyal member of the student revolution to meet girls.
 However, when he truly discovers the corruption and the madness that his comrades are protesting, his mindset also joins the movement.
 He becomes a revolutionary leader and prepares his comrades for a very violent climactic showdown with "the pigs" at a sit-in.
-Written by

 Their dream was to go to college.

 Did You Know?

 Originally the film was to be shot on Columbia University's campus.
 However, Columbia withdrew their offer and the crew moved to Berkeley instead.
 The book had not gained notoriety yet and Berkeley was more or less in the dark about the content of the film and what events the director would be staging on the campus.
 This explains the tongue-in-cheek statement that appears before the opening credits thanking an "anonymous locale" and noting "other cities refused to cooperate".
 See more